Akash-AI-17/Multimodal-RAG/README.md

 ### 🧠 How It Works

 1. **PDFs**: Extracts text and splits it into meaningful chunks for embedding and retrieval.
-2. **Audio Files**: Converts speech to text using a speech recognition model, then embeds the transcribed text.
+2. **Audio Files**: Converts speech to text using a OpenAI's whisper model, then embeds the transcribed text.
 3. **Video Files**:

    * Extracts frames from the video and stores them in a temporary directory.